MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browser-features.md

 <!-- ====================================================================== -->
 ## Additional keyboard shortcuts information

 Keyboard shortcuts or key bindings are supported in Microsoft Edge and WebView2.

+### Preventing shortcuts from changing during update

 When Microsoft Edge is updated, the default key bindings might change.
 Furthermore, a keyboard shortcut that is turned off by default might instead be turned on, if the feature is now supported in WebView2.

 To avoid such changes to your keyboard shortcuts, you can set `AreBrowserAcceleratorKeysEnabled` to `FALSE`, which turns off all keys that access browser features, but keeps all basic text-editing and movement shortcuts turned on.